-The statistics on myfuture say that full-time employed optometrists and orthoptists earn an average of $1647 per week.
+In 2018 the statistics on myfuture showed that optometrists and orthoptists earn an average of $79,664 excluding superannuation.
 According to the 2015 GradStats data, the median income for a graduate optometrist was $80,000 per year.

 Click here to go to our videos about a career in optometry.
 Topics include “Why would you want to become an optometrist?” and “Optometry at uni – why do some students drop out?”